ibm-cloud-docs/databases-for-postgresql/howto-changing-config.md

 To change the configuration, send the settings that you would like to change as a JSON object in the request body of a `PATCH` request to `/deployments/{id}/configuration`.

-For more information, see the [API Reference](https://cloud.ibm.com/apidocs/cloud-databases-api#change-your-database-configuration).
+For more information, see the [API Reference](https://cloud.ibm.com/apidocs/cloud-databases-api#change-your-database-configuration){: external}.

 ## Available {{site.data.keyword.databases-for-postgresql_full}} Configuration settings